pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 tags: ["podman", "container", "docker", "projects"]
 ---

-Personal projects for me serve several purposes.
-They can be an effective learning tool, a good way to explore a new technology.
-Sometimes its just about solving a problem in a *more* convoluted way than the optimized one, just to explore the problem space better and to see what all I can do.
+Personal projects for serve several purposes.
+They can be an effective learning tool, a nice way to explore a new technology.
+Sometimes its just about solving a problem in a *more* convoluted way than the optimized one, just to explore the problem space better and to see what all can be done.

-Most projects don't really see the light of day, so I wanted to try an experiment where I wrote about an incomplete one, one where I failed to get the result I wanted, but wrote about how I approached it and how far I could get.
+Most such projects don't really see the light of day, so I wanted to try an experiment where I wrote about an incomplete one, one where I failed to get the result I wanted, but wrote about how I approached it and how far I could get.
 Maybe some day the conditions change and I'm able to look back and finish it.